davetron5000/ruby-style/README.md

 ## General Style

-#### Avoid 1.9-style hash syntax
+#### Use 1.9-style hash syntax only when the hashs keys are all symbols

-Why? _This syntax only works if your hash keys are symbols; otherwise you have to use the old syntax.
-There's a very limited benefit to the new syntax, and the cost is two ways of doing things, increasing mental overhead when reading/writing code.
-Further, for libraries, 1.8 compatibility is nice to achieve_
+Why? _Although this creates two ways to format a hash, it's much more common to use symbols for hash keys, and this style is more compact_

 #### For libraries or CLI apps, stick to 1.8-compatible features where possible